V4Fire/Core/src/core/kv-storage/README.md

 ## Async API

-If you need to work with asynchronous local storage, you can use `asyncLocal` API is pretty similar to local, but its methods return a promise instead of a raw result.
+If you need to work with an asynchronous local storage, you can use `asyncLocal.
+The API is pretty similar to local, but its methods return a promise instead of the raw result.

 ```js
 import { asyncLocal } from 'core/kv-storage';